banaio/www-bana-io/docs/resume/cover-letter.md

 I'm willing to negotiate on this as it depends on a few things, that said:

-* If it's a contracting role, minimum of £580 per day.
+* If it's a contracting role, minimum of £500 per day.
 * If it's a permanent position, minimum of £90,000 per year.

-I'm available to start immediately.
+I'm available to start after the 30/04/2021.

 #### Work locations considered

 Ideally, a remote role with an office in London.

-If it's not fully remote, an office in East London would be perfect, e.g., Canary Wharf, Aldgate (East).
+If it's not fully remote, an office in East London, e.g., Canary Wharf, Aldgate (East), would be good.

 #### Key skills and preferred job role